When you create a new video, the default aspect ratio will be 16:9.

 NOTE: if you don't want to crop the clip, you can also use a blur fill effect to replace these black bars with a blurred extension of the video - see adding filters.

 Step 4.
-If you want to remove the black bars, resize the clip or make sure to choose the appropriate aspect ratio of the clip.
+If you want to remove the black bars, resize the video clip or make sure to choose the appropriate aspect ratio of the video clip.

 To resize a clip so that the video and/or image is cropped to fill the frame:

-Click on the clip in the timeline so it is selected/highlighted green
+1. Click on the clip in the timeline so it is selected/highlighted green

-Now your video should be cropped to fill the full-frame, as shown in our example:
+Now your video should be cropped to fill the full-frame.

 Try it out